Soft interactions in cold quark matter

 \emph{Conclusions and discussion}---In this Letter, we have reported results from a new state-of-the-art calculation of the EOS of cold and dense QM that treats the soft screened modes to \NLO{3} accuracy.
 This places the zero-temperature result nearly on par with its high-temperature counterpart, which is known up to but not including the hard contribution.
-From Fig.~\ref{fig:fig_4}, we observe that in stark contrast to the high-temperature case, the perturbative series corresponding to the soft sector appears to converge rather well for cold QM.
-This can be attributed to two crucial differences between the ways dynamical screening takes place in cold and hot matter.
-First, due to the Bose enhancement of long-wavelength modes at nonzero temperature, the soft sector is expanded in powers of $g = \sqrt{4 \pi \alpha_s}$ there, rather than in integer powers of $\alpha_s$.
-In addition, we observe that the coefficients of the expansion have significantly smaller values in cold QM, perhaps due to the more moderate nature of the screening effects.
-This suggests that perturbation theory may be a much more powerful tool for extracting the properties of cold QM than it is for hot QGP.
+From Fig.~\ref{fig:pmu}, we observe that in stark contrast to the high-temperature case, the perturbative terms from the soft sector appear to converge rather well for cold QM.
+This can be attributed to two crucial differences between dynamical screening in cold and hot matter.
+First, due to the Bose enhancement of long-wavelength modes at nonzero temperature, the soft sector is expanded in powers of $g = \sqrt{4 \pi \alpha_s}$, rather than in integer powers of $\alpha_s$.
+Additionally, the coefficients of the expansion are seen to take significantly smaller values in cold QM, perhaps due to the more moderate screening effects.
+This suggests that perturbation theory may be much more powerful for extracting the properties of cold QM than it is for hot QGP.
 We furthermore emphasize that our results are independent of the many color-superconducting phases that may be present in cold QM since only gluons with nonpertubatively small energies and momenta $\sim \exp(-\# / g)$ receive corrections to their screening from quark pairing \cite{Malekzadeh:2006ud,Alford:2007xm}.
 Hence, no changes to the EoS appear at any finite order in $\alpha_s$.